-- If transmission failure occurs, transport your vehicle on a flatbed truck. - For AWD vehicles or FWD vehicles with automatic transmission, the traveling speed must be limited to less than 20 mph (30 km/h) and the traveling distance to less than 31 miles (50 km).
-For greater speeds and distances, transport your vehicle on a flatbed truck. - For OUTBACK models, be sure to use a flexible cable for towing purpose and wrap the towing cable with cloth to prevent damage to the bumper.
+- If transmission failure occurs, transport your vehicle on a flatbed truck. - For AWD vehicles, the traveling speed must be limited to less than 20 mph (30 km/h) and the traveling distance to less than 31 miles (50 km).
+For greater speeds and distances, transport your vehicle on a flat-bed truck.